2012 United States elections: Other statewide elections

 In many states where if the following positions are elective offices, voters will cast votes for candidates for the state executive branch offices of Lieutenant Governor (though some will be voted for on the same ticket as the gubernatorial nominee), Secretary of state, state Treasurer, state Auditor, state Attorney General, state Superintendent of Education, Commissioners of Insurance, Agriculture, or Labor, etc., and state judicial branch offices (seats on state Supreme Courts and, in some states, state appellate courts).

 State and territorial legislative elections

-Many states across the nation held elections for their state legislatures.
-12 chambers shifted party control, with seven turning Democratic while five turned Republican.
+13 chambers shifted party control, as Republicans had gained many chambers in the 2010 mid-term elections, and this was seen as a modest rebalancing.

 Democrats won the Colorado House of Representatives, Maine Senate, Maine House of Representatives, Minnesota Senate, Minnesota House of Representatives, New Hampshire House of Representatives, and Oregon House of Representatives that was previously tied.
-Meanwhile, Republicans won the Wisconsin Senate, Arkansas Senate, Arkansas House of Representatives.
+Meanwhile, Republicans won the Wisconsin Senate which was briefly under Democratic control after multiple recall elections earlier in the year, and both chambers of the Arkansas legislature for the first time since 1874.
 The Alaska Senate went from a Democratic-led coalition to Republican control.
-The Washington Senate went from Democratic to a Republican-led coalition, and the New York State Senate went from a Republican to a Republican-led coalition.
+The Washington Senate went from Democratic control to a Republican-led coalition, and the New York State Senate went from Republican control to a Republican-led coalition.

-Republicans had gained many chambers in the 2010 elections, and this was seen as a modest rebalancing.
-All the Democratic gains came from chambers they had lost after the 2010 elections.
-The transition in the Wisconsin Senate was notable since it undid a brief period of Democratic control following contentious recall efforts in 2011 and earlier in 2012.
-The Arkansas chambers had been under Democratic control since the end of the Reconstruction Era.